Experimental economics, behavioral economics, applied micro, behavioral finance

 Revise & resubmit, AER.

-Abstract: This paper presents a puzzle in the behavior of experimental subjects when they engage in what we call common-value and common-probability auctions.
-In a common-value auction—the more-standard auction format—, uncertainty about the common-value item is defined over values, while in a so-called common-probability auction uncertainty is defined over probabilities.
-In contrast to the substantial overbidding found in common-value auctions, bidding behavior in common-probability auctions is consistent with risk-neutral Nash equilibrium bids and even exhibits slight underbidding.
-An additional experiment reveals that subjects priced the auctioned items equally, implying that differences in bidding behavior originate in the interaction between the type of uncertainty (uncertain values vs. uncertain probabilities) and strategic uncertainty.
+Abstract: This paper presents a puzzle in the behavior of experimental subjects in what we call common-probability auctions.
+In common-value auctions, uncertainty is defined over values while, in common-probability auctions, uncertainty is defined over probabilities.
+We find that in contrast to the substantial overbidding found in common-value auctions, bidding in strategically equivalent common-probability auctions is consistent with Nash-equilibrium.
+Additional treatments reveal that subjects valued the auctioned items equally, implying that differences in bidding behavior originate in the strategic uncertainty of the auction.

 WORK IN PROGRESS

 Price dispersion and unobserved competition (with Boyan Jovanovic, TBD).